LemoFoundationLtd/lemo-core-sdk/README.md

     })
 ```

-## LemoChain API
+## LemoChain Core API
 > Almost every API returns a promise object, except `watchXXX`, `stopWatch` and so on
-> All API available in the console of LemoChain node.
+> All API available in the console of LemoChain core.
 But some APIs are not available over remote connection such as http, websocket

 API | description | asynchronous | available for remote
 ---|---|---|---